matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 is only one blue arrow train for any particular identity?
 How do we coordinate time?
 Again, remember, identity is a side effect.
 We see that later.
 The same thing with time; we see that later.
-But it is convenient to us when we are trying to model in our program to pretend we are driving it forward.
+But it is convenient to us, when we are trying to model in our program, to pretend we are driving it forward.

 [Time 0:47:11]